alexcarrilloar/blog/content/posts/whatsappbot/index.md

 ---
 ## 🧠 Final Thoughts

-What started as a spontaneous idea turned into a fun little side quest.
-Who knows, maybe next time I visit, I’ll show him this post and we’ll talk about turning it into something real. 😄
+What began as a simple conversation turned into a little side-quest.
+Who knows, maybe next time I visit, I’ll share this post, and we’ll explore the possibility of turning it into something real 😄